syn-net/ntfy-webhooks/README.md

 **WARNING**: Although, I do my best to adhere to sane defaults for `.env`, there will be times where you may need to review it and make modifications to suit your space.

+**TODO(jeff)**:: Write user documentation as soon as we begin working on this side project again...
+I seem to have forgotten how to demonstrate this software! -_-

 ## Reference Documents

 1. <https://www.truenas.com/community/threads/creating-a-custom-alert.21269/>